Resume-Projects/Web-Checkers/docs/DesignDoc.md

 Upon starting a new game, the Project creates a new `CheckersGame` to two `Player` entities.
 The `CheckersGame` creates a new board by creating a two dimensional array and filling it with the `Space` Object, then add the `Piece` Object to some of the spaces.

 In between each `Player` turn, `CheckersGame` uses `BoardView` (which uses `Row`) to  render the board to the web.
 The `Player` can the `Move` the `Piece` to another `Space` on a different `Position` to advance their turn.
-Pieces can become Kings if they reach the other side of the board, which allows them to move in any direction.
+Each `Move` that is submitted then gets added to `SavedMove`  Pieces can become Kings if they reach the other side of the board, which allows them to move in any direction.
 If all the opponents pieces are captured, or the opponent resigns, then the player is assigned the winner, and the opponent is assigned the loser.
+The game then becomes a `SavedGame`, which is available to select in the users replay mode.

 ### Design Improvements
 <!-- Comment